 The First Card

-John Callcott Horsley is known to be the first illustrator of a Christmas card, which was commissioned on May 1st, 1843, by Sir Henry Cole.
+John Callcott Horsley is known to be the first illustrator of a Christmas card, which was commissioned on May 1st, 1843.
+The commission was for Sir Henry Cole, a civil servant and inventor who wanted a quick way to respond to the numerous Christmas letters he received.

-Queen Victoria herself began sending out Royal Christmas cards every year, which showed important events from the royal family’s life the previous year.
+Queen Victoria herself began sending out Royal Christmas cards every year.
+These cards showed important events from the royal family’s life the previous year.
 She began the practice in the 1840s, so it didn’t take long for sending Christmas cards to be a runaway success in the Victorian era.

 From here the images started to get more humorous, and sentimental.
 The Christmas card was becoming a diverse range of items that were shared, not just across the country, but the world too.